marios-keri/firefox_control/README.md

 - Bookmarks
 - Histor
 - Windows and Tabs
+- Add timeing in the body of the function.

 NOTE: In the current version of the software the browser needs to be initialized by the user, and then use this program to create the shortcuts you need to get the job done.